-Custom software development project management starts with detailed planning in advance to ensure that you get all the features that your business needs.
+Custom software development and project management start with detailed planning in advance to ensure that you get all the features that your business needs.
 It will also help prevent costly scope creep.
 Here are the key steps that will help ensure that your custom software is delivered on time, and to budget.

 Before you get into the detailed design of the software, define your high-level goals.
 For example, these might include streamlining current processes, automating time-consuming manual tasks, or increasing productivity.
 Once you have defined your top-level goals, identify quantifiable metrics that you can use to measure the success of the project in respect of these goals.

-Custom software development project management is a team effort.
+Custom software development and project management is a team effort.
 Many people within your organization may have input into the project.
 While getting input from all levels of the organization will benefit the project, you will need one final decision-maker.
 Appoint a single senior member of the team to manage the project.
 Too many decision-makers can lead to confusion and a lack of direction.

-Talk to key members of your team about the day to day process that is currently employed.
-Document how tasks are currently completed and draw up flow-diagrams of the processes.
+Talk to key members of your team about the day-to-day process that is currently employed.
+Document how tasks are currently completed and draw up flow diagrams of the processes.
 In a large organization, you may need to limit the number of employees that you involve in this process.
 Remember, though, if you only talk to senior managers, you may not learn about bottlenecks that occur at lower levels of the organization.

 Be mindful of scope creep from the outset of the project.
 It can occur from the early planning stages, right the way through the development cycle.
 Focus on the key objectives of the project and stay within the boundaries of the original concept.
-Scope creep is the most common cause of custom software development projects running over budget and being delivered late. professional, custom software project management will ensure that you get this and other critical factors right.
+Scope creep is the most common cause of custom software development projects running over budget and being delivered late.
+Professional, custom software project management will ensure that you get this and other critical factors right.

 Just because it is possible, doesn’t mean that it should be added to the scope of the project.
 When you are defining the required functionality for custom software, prioritize features into “must-haves” and “nice to haves”.
 The “must-have” features will be those that will accomplish your original goals.
 The “nice to haves” are optional features that would be useful but are not essential to a successful outcome of the project.

 You know your business much better than your software development partner does.
-Even if a software development company has developed similar applications before, don’t assume that they know things like industry specific terminology, regulations and laws.
+Even if a software development company has developed similar applications before, don’t assume that they know things like industry-specific terminology, regulations, and laws.
 Define your requirements clearly and explain ambiguous terms.
 A simple misunderstanding can be very costly in a custom software development project.
 This is a critical step in successful custom software development project management.

 Plan to have your custom software solution delivered in stages.
 This will allow you to complete your own testing of each stage and give your feedback.
 This will also allow the software developers to concentrate on specific aspects of functionality.
 When providing feedback, keep in mind your “must-haves” and “nice to haves”.
 Too many unnecessary software change requests could delay the completion of the project.